vanishgg/VanishRaider/README.md

 <p><img src="https://i.ibb.co/YBkcQQ4/cc.jpg" alt="Preview"></p>

 <h2 id="about">About Vanish</h2>
-<p>Vanish Raider is a tool made for raiding discord servers and more. mostly used for raiding, vanish is simple and easy to use made by virtual & sorrow.</p>
+<p>Vanish Raider is a tool made for raiding discord servers and more. mostly used for raiding, vanish is simple and easy to use made by virtual</p>

 <h2>WARNING</h2>
 <p><strong>⚠️ Only download Vanish from this GitHub repo, downloading from anywhere else might result in you getting malware</strong></p>